Astroua/SCIMES/docs/using.rst

 present in the dendrogram.
 The hierarchy of them can be access following the indications on the ``astrodendro`` documentation page:
-`Exploring the Dendrogram <https://dendrograms.readthedocs.org/en/latest/using.html#exploring-the-dendrogram>`_, while their properties are collected in the dendrogram catalog.
+`Exploring the Dendrogram <https://dendrograms.readthedocs.org/en/latest/using.html#exploring-the-dendrogram>`_, while their properties and statistics are collected in the dendrogram (`pp <https://dendrograms.readthedocs.org/en/latest/api/astrodendro.analysis.html#astrodendro.analysis.PPStatistic>`_ or `ppv <https://dendrograms.readthedocs.org/en/latest/api/astrodendro.analysis.html#astrodendro.analysis.PPVStatistic>`_) catalog.
 Together, ``SCIMES`` provides other outputs that results from the clustering analysis: